General Education Requirements

 Mathematics (no more than one course)

-Select two courses from two of the three following areas:
+Select two courses from the following domains:

 Arts and Humanities